carson-pol/KV260-yolox-vitis-ai/README.md

 head, not detection or classification, is the main casualty of INT8.

-I expected that small objects would be the dominant failure mode after quantization — AP-small was the weakest float metric at 0.062.
-It degraded, but at 66% retention it held up better than the 62% headline.
-The prediction was directionally reasonable and not the largest effect.
+I expected that small objects would be the dominant failure mode after PTQ — AP-small was the weakest float metric at 0.062.
+It degraded, but with a 66% retention it actually held up better than the 62% headline.

 ### Calibration set

-`run_quant.sh` passes no calibration data argument.
+`run_quant.sh` does not take a calibration data argument.
 AMD's reference PTQ flow calibrates on whatever dataloader the evaluation config builds, which is val2017, and as such the published 0.136 was produced by calibrating on that.
-My originial plan was a seeded 500-image calibration draw from train2017, but after realizing this, I decided in order to validate the pipeline thouroughly to use val2017 as well.
+My originial plan was a seeded 500-image calibration from train2017, but after realizing this, I decided in order to validate the pipeline thouroughly to use val2017 as well.

-Calibration and evaluation therefore share data, so 0.136 is not a clean generalization figure.
-It is a reproduction figure, and reproducing AMD's number was the point of this stage.
+Calibration and evaluation therefore share data, so 0.136 is not a clean generalized figure - it is a reproduction figure, and reproducing AMD's number was the point of this stage.

 ### Environment reconstruction/Scripting

 The Vitis AI container's writable layer is discarded on exit.
 Files under `/workspace` survive from the bind mount but `pip` installs and any editable install of `yolox` do not.
-Day 2's CPU patch had to be rebuilt, which is why I made the script `scripts/setup_container.sh` — container entry is now easier and reproducible.
+I had to rebuild my CPU patch a day later, which is why I made the script `scripts/setup_container.sh` — container entry is now easier and reproducible.

 | Issue | Resolution |